robert-DL/geoarches/README.md

 ### Using geoarches modules in python

-You can use the geoarches tools directly by importing them from your directory, e.g.
+After installing the geoarches package (see [Installation](#Installation)), you can use the geoarches tools directly by importing them from your directory, e.g.

 ```python
 from geoarches.dataloaders.era5 import Era5Forecast